Rising U.S. yields cool down stocks

-MILAN/SINGAPORE (Reuters) - The rally in stock markets stalled on Wednesday as a surge in U.S. Treasury yields on optimism about a swift economic recovery put pressure on lofty company valuations.
+MILAN (Reuters) - The rally in stock markets stalled on Wednesday as a surge in U.S. Treasury yields on optimism about a swift economic recovery put pressure on pricey company valuations.

 Benchmark 10-year Treasury yields reached a one-year high to trade near pre-pandemic levels, as vaccine progress and encouraging economic data begin to drive investor focus on inflation.

-The MSCI world equity benchmark fell 0.1% by 0908 GMT, as a weaker start of trading in Europe offset a brief surge in Asia overnight.
+The MSCI world equity benchmark fell 0.1% by 1232 GMT, as weaker trading in Europe offset gains in Asia overnight.

 The index, which tracks shares in 49 countries, ended flat on Tuesday to snap 11 straight positive sessions.